ayoubchaoui/data-engineering-zoomcamp/Projcet 2/meto_analytics_engineering/README.md

 ### 7. Create a Report in Looker Studio:
 - Log in to [Looker Studio](https://lookerstudio.google.com/navigation/reporting) using your google account
 - Click on "Blank report" and select the "BigQuery" data connector
-- Choose your data source (project -> dataset), which in this case is "prod_coins_dataset"
+- Choose your data source (project -> dataset), which in this case is "prod_meto_dataset"

 ## Further Improvements